Adaptive-Music/frogophone/README.md

 * Each of the eight buttons corresponds to a note in the selected scale, initially set to C major (C4 - C5).
 * Pressing down on a button sends a **NOTE ON** MIDI message, with a velocity of 90, on channel 1.
 * Releasing the button sends a corresponding **NOTE OFF** with velocity 0.
-* Allows for harmonic output with multiple simultaneous button presses.
+* Allows for polyphonic output in response to multiple simultaneous button presses.

 ### Key and Scale Selection
 * The key can be raised or lowered, either by semitone or by octave, using special 3-button combinations as outlined below.